beyluta/termchat/README.md

 Make sure to have the following at hand:

-- Linux environment
+- Any Linux operating system
+- Curl installed via your package manager
-- OpenAI API-key
+- OpenAI API-key any enough credits to make requests

-For developers you also need the following:

-- GNU Make >= 4.4.1
-- clang >= 19.1.7

 ## Usage